Oday Rasheed: Qarantina

-According to L.A.
-Times, Rasheed is “trying to find beauty in the darkness of Iraq” while filming his second feature, Qarantina (2010).
+According to the Los Angeles Times, Rasheed is “trying to find beauty in the darkness of Iraq” while filming his second feature, Qarantina (2010).
 Qarantina examines the realities of postwar Iraq through the unlikely interactions of a killer and a family that make their residence in an abandoned building.
 The assassin watches coldly as the family struggles with an abusive father and unmarried pregnant daughter.
-According to Rasheed, “Qarantina is my second visual expression of my impressions of my country – my hometown, Baghdad – and its reality since 2003.
-At least to me, it is a portrayal of inhumane and unnatural events in a society struggling with post-war trauma.”
+According to Rasheed, "Qarantina is my second visual expression of my impressions of my country – my hometown, Baghdad – and its reality since 2003.
+At least to me, it is a portrayal of inhumane and unnatural events in a society struggling with post-war trauma."

 The international release of Qarantina was at the International Film Festival Rotterdam (2011).
 The U.S. premiere was at the Museum of Modern Art, NY, part of ten films in The Global Lens 2012.
 It was also shown at Abu Dhabi Film Festival (2010), Seattle Film Festival (2011), Munich Film Festival (2011), Gulf Film Festival (2011).
 It won the Special Juries Prize at the Oran International Arabic Film Festival (2010).

 If You See Something

-In December 2021, Rasheed began filming his first English speaking movie, If You See Something.
+In December 2021, Rasheed began filming his first English-language movie, If You See Something.
 The film follows an Iraqi immigrant seeking political asylum and an ambitious American woman, who start to build their life together in New York.
 When a crisis strikes, they are forced to navigate its impact on their relationship.

 If You See Something is produced by Brian Newman, Frank Hall Green, Stephanie Roush & Emily McCann Lesser.
 The cast includes Jess Jacobs, Reed Birney, Adam Bakri, Lucy Owen, Krystina Alabado, Nasser Faris.
 If You See Something is in the final stages of post-production.

 Songs of Adam

 Rasheed returned to Iraq to film Songs of Adam in the Anbar Province.
 It follows Adam, a 12 years old Iraqi farm boy, who tries to stop time in him, while continuing to observe its rowdy passage in the lives of others.
 It takes place in a remote village, on the banks of the Euphrates River in Western Mesopotamia over a period of 80 years.

-The production of Songs of Adam began mid-March 2022 and concluded on May 26th, 2022.
-It is produced by Oday Rasheed and Majed Rasheed with KiAn Films, and it is in early post-production with editor, Muha Nad Rasheed.
+The production of Songs of Adam began mid-March 2022 and concluded on May 26, 2022.
+It is produced by Majed Rasheed with KiAn Films and Ally Tubis, edited by editing supervisor, Hervé de Luze and editor, Muha Nad Rasheed.
+It had a MENA premier at the Red Sea International Film Festival 2024, winning the Yusr Best Screenplay Award.